issa-tseng/janus/README.md

 License
 -------

-Janus is dual-licensed under the [WTFPL](http://www.wtfpl.net/about/) and the [MIT License](https://opensource.org/licenses/MIT), the latter really being offered only for the sake of organizations for which respectability is a major concern.
+Janus is dual-licensed under the [WTFPL](http://www.wtfpl.net/about/) and the [BSD Zero Clause License](https://spdx.org/licenses/0BSD.html), the latter really being offered only for the sake of organizations for which respectability is a major concern.